Chart Color Schemes

 Woodend lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of locations outside of capital cities is forecast, with Woodend expected to expand by 2,461 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.0% in total over the 17 years.
+AreaSearch projections for Woodend are based on ABS/Geoscience Australia forecasts released in 2024 using 2022 as the base year.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made through a weighted aggregation method to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Woodend is projected to experience significant population growth, expanding by approximately 2479 persons, reflecting an increase of about 35.5% over the 17-year period from Feb 2026 to Feb 2043.

 Frequently Asked Questions - Population